LabShengLi/nanome/index.md

 ### 1. Software installation

 #### 1.1 Install Conda
-If you do not have conda, please follow this link ([https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)) to install conda, such as [Install on Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html):
+Megalodon and Nextflow will be installed in Conda.
+If you do not have Conda, please follow this link ([https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)) to install Conda, such as [Install on Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html):

 ```
 wget -q https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```

+#### 1.2 Install Docker or Singularity
+NANOME Nextflow pipeline use containers running consensus methylation-calling, the Docker or Singularity is needed.
+If your system have one of them, please skip this section.

+Install Docker from here: [https://docs.docker.com/get-docker](https://docs.docker.com/get-docker).

+Install Singularity from here: [https://sylabs.io/guides/3.0/user-guide/installation.html](https://sylabs.io/guides/3.0/user-guide/installation.html).

-#### 1.2 Install Guppy
+#### 1.3 Install Guppy
 Install the latest version of Guppy:

 ```